adrienchaton/BERGAN/README.md

 try other music genres with 4/4 musical structure

 make a google colab demo (with pretrained models to run in __export_interp.py)

-**try inpainting application e.g. generation from loudness or transient curve to audio**

-**--> convert acoustic drum loop or hand tapping to music bar**

 ## AUDIO SAMPLES (GANs only)